CSSUoB/TeX-Bot-Py-V2/README.md

 This project follows the [semantic versioning scheme](https://semver.org).
 We currently treat TeX-Bot as alpha software, and as such no numbered release has been made yet.

-When selecting a version tag to use for [deploying TeX-Bot as a container image](#deploying-in-production) there are multiple tag schemes available:
+When selecting a version tag to use for [deploying TeX-Bot as a container image](#deploying-in-production), there are multiple tag schemes available:

 * `latest` - The most recent numerically tagged version released
 * `br-<branch>` - The most recent commit from a given branch in this repository (E.g. `br-main`) (N.B. this does not include branches of forks of this repository)